Temperature and CO2

 Ice ages and low CO2 go together

 The most recent ice age ended about 20,000 years ago.
-On the above graph, this ending is the lowest temperature on the far right of the graph.
-(The time axis explicitly shows 200,000 and 0 years before the present and the markings on the axis show 200,000, 160,000, 120,000, 80,000, 40,000, and 0 years before the present.)
+In the graph above, this ending is the lowest temperature on the far right.
+(The time axis explicitly shows 200,000 and 0 years before the present, and the markings on the axis show 200,000, 160,000, 120,000, 80,000, 40,000, and 0 years before the present.)

 How scientists worked this out